You are viewing a story from harrypotterfanfiction.com

 “Now that we’ve come to the end of it, I find it too painful.
 Your mother…”

 She stopped herself.
 She didn’t want to mention her, but it just slipped out.

-“What of my mother?”
-He asked with urgency and confusion.
+“What of my mother?” he asked with urgency and confusion.
 "Did she say something to hurt you?"

 “She only spoke what was true.
 Just before I left her she told me what would happen.
 She told me that you wouldn’t remember my visits and that you’d only remember me as a filthy little Mudblood that you knew in school.
-She said…” She swallowed hard.
+She said…” Hermione swallowed hard.
 “She said that you would only break my heart.
 And Draco… I can’t give you the chance.”

 The same henchman that presided over his parent’s deaths came into the room.